adhikhom/git_lesson/README.md

  					18. git reset <hash> <file name>

  					19. change to be comitted use git reset HEAD <file> to unstage

-This line for Test last commit use git reset <hash> <file.ext>